 For a start, maybe there’s something you haven’t been asked?;

-Do you really need a new website for your online business, or could you remodel what you already have without losing much downtime?
+Do you really need a new ecommerce website design for your online store, or could you remodel what you already have without losing much downtime?

 You may be convinced that you need a new ecommerce site when in fact it can do you more harm than good!